nguyenminhanh-camille/The-Relationship-Between-EURIBOR-Inflation-and-Unemployment-Rate-with-Python/README.md

   - Intepret the movements in EURIBOR to macroeconomics conditions
 # Repository structure
-  data/ Raw/cleaned macroeconomic data (EURIBOR, HICP, and unemployment)
+  "data/" Raw/cleaned macroeconomic data (EURIBOR, HICP, and unemployment)"

-  notebooks/ Jupyter notebook with:
+  "notebooks/" Jupyter notebook with:

   - preprocessing